 Applicants with unique talents have a chance to shine by submitting material or a portfolio from community college to Harvard.
-This gold opportunity can allow veritable “diamonds in the rough” from community colleges to let their merit sparkle for admissions counselors to see.
+This golden opportunity can allow veritable “diamonds in the rough” from community colleges to let their merit sparkle for admissions counselors to see.

-Harvard’s admission staff won’t just be interested in hearing from the applicants themselves.
+Harvard’s admissions staff won’t just be interested in hearing from the applicants themselves.
 They also want to hear what an applicant’s community college professors have to say about them.
 Several strong recommendations from community college faculty can tip the scales in favor of applicants.
 This is why it is important to network with professors and form personal and professional bonds with them in the two short years—or less—that community college students have before transferring.
-These connections can help get strong and supportive recommendations written in time for yearly admissions.
+These connections can help you score strong and supportive recommendations written in time for yearly admissions.

 Click here to learn how to craft an effective transfer application >>

-Since some students attend community college through the use of student loans; making the transition to Harvard can be financially complicated.
+Since some students attend community college through the use of student loans; making the transition to Harvard can be financially straining.
 Harvard is one of the most expensive learning institutions in the world.
 While the university offers financial aid options, it is up to individual students to decide if they will need to borrow student loans in order to attend Harvard.
 It is imperative that students speak with their current student loan lender to find out how their debt would change if they are admitted to Harvard.

 Sure, going from community college to Harvard is a challenging shot.
 But, you always miss the shots you don’t take.

 With diverse experience having worked for a congressional campaign during the 2008 election, Isaac Juarez is now a writer for loans.org, an online lending authority featuring news, advice, and financing options.
 Having studied abroad in the UK during his senior year at the University of California in Riverside, Isaac presents a well-rounded perspective on the world of college financing.